f-scherrer/stock-analyzer-hsg/README.md

 A modular stock market analytics dashboard built with Python and Streamlit.
 The app fetches market data, computes KPIs, renders charts, aggregates company news, and runs FinBERT-based sentiment analysis in one interface.

+> **Note:** GitHub Copilot was used throughout this project for coding efficiency, structure, coherence, and layout.

 ## Architecture

 - Module 1: Stock data (yfinance)